 In 1941, the population of the Indian subcontinent increased to 389 million.

-In 1951, the UN's first report indicated that during 1950–55, the crude birth rate was 36.9/1,000 population, and the crude death rate was 19.1/1,000.
+During the period 1950-55 the crude birth rate was 36.9/1,000 population and the crude death rate was 19.1/1,000.

 Since 1951, the UN has issued multiple projections of future world population, based on different assumptions.

-According to the Russian demographer Sergey Kapitsa, the world population grew between 67,000 BC and 1965 according to a specific formula.
+According to the Russian demographer Sergey Kapitsa, the world population grew between 67,000 BC and 1965 according to a formula.

-During the period 1965-1970, the world's population growth rate peaked at 2.1%.
+During the period 1965–1970, the annual population growth rate peaked at 2.1%.

-During the period 1965-1970, the world's population growth rate peaked at 2.1%.
+During the period 1965–1970, the annual population growth rate peaked at 2.1%.

 In 1975, Sebastian von Hoerner proposed a formula for population growth which represented hyperbolic growth with an infinite population in 2025.